 FEMA’s Guide to Building a Disaster Resistant University: Building a Disaster-Resistant University is both a how-to guide and a distillation of the experiences of six universities and colleges that have been working to become more disaster-resistant.
 This guide provides basic information designed for institutions just getting started, as well as concrete ideas, suggestions, and practical experiences for institutions that have already begun to take steps to becoming more disaster-resistant.

-EMI School Program website details required courses for individuals or organizations to be considered NIMS compliant as well as additional recommended courses for independent study and a 4-day, no cost, course for school district teams on the EMI campus in Emmitsburg, Maryland.
-Additionally the
+For K-12 EMI School Program website details required courses for individuals or organizations to be considered NIMS compliant as well as additional recommended courses for independent study.

 The California Community College Chancellor's Office: The Chancellor’s Office is dedicated in keeping districts, campuses, staff and students safe.
 The Chancellor’s Office, in consultation with the Office of Emergency Services, developed emergency preparedness standards and guidelines to assist districts and campuses in the event of a natural disaster, hazardous conditions, or terrorist activity.
 This page has links and resources that should assist districts in locating information for preparing an emergency preparedness plan.